daryle-tan/developing-blockchain-models/README.md

-npm install js-sha256 to create hash
+To get started run npm install in the command line.
+The packages that will be installed are js-sha256, express.